AmericanRedCross/rapid-response-website-api/README.md

 __Some guidance on setup:__
 - I use an Ubuntu server running on Amazon Web Services EC2
+  - Ubuntu 16.04; t2.micro; 30GB root volume; security rules for `SSH` and `HTTP`; assigned an Elastic IP after launching
+- when connecting, if using a pem key, the first time you'll probably need to first run `chmod 400 my-key.pem`
 - I suggest [installing](https://github.com/creationix/nvm#install-script) `nvm` to manage node versions, especially if you may be running different apps on the same server
 - Clone the repo and install dependencies
 ```